Vishesh-Coding/Simple_CPP_Programs-/README.md

 program 13 :-          display Prime numbers till N

-program 14 :-
+program 14 :-          Check Prime Number or not.cpp

 program 15 :-

-program 16 :-         Print all the Armstrong Numbers
+program 16 :-         Print all the Armstrong Numbers between  1 to 1000

 program 17 :-         display the factors of the entered number

+program 18 :-

+program 19 :-

+program 20 :-

+program 21 :-